Rationale and impact

 The evidence showed that prophylactic cranial irradiation improves survival versus best supportive care.

 Prophylactic cranial irradiation can adversely affect quality of life, and the survival benefits are limited.
 There is also some evidence from a study outside the UK that routine MRI follow-up may be more cost effective.
-The committee made a recommendation for further research, to provide evidence more relevant to the UK and to see if MRI could identify people who need whole-brain radiotherapy and so reduce the number of people having unnecessary treatment.
+The committee made a research recommendation on prophylactic cranial irradiation compared with routine MRI follow-up in extensive-stage SCLC, to provide evidence more relevant to the UK and to see if MRI could identify people who need whole-brain radiotherapy and so reduce the number of people having unnecessary treatment.